R-R-/GettingCleaningData/README.md

 - The training & testing dataset are then merged using rbind into a single variable named *all*

 Notes:
-- Here I only merged X_train & X_test. y_train and y_test, subject_train, subject_test are merged into *all* later in part 3 for coding convenience.
+- In the first part of the code, I only merged X_train & X_test. y_train and y_test, subject_train, subject_test are merged into *all* later in part 3 for coding convenience.

 ### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-- First the list of features names are read into variable *features*
+- First the list of all feature names are read into variable *features*
 - Then the features with mean and standard deviation are found using regular expression.
 The column indices are stored in variable *good_columns*
 - Variable *all* is subsetted with *good_columns*